syedmouaazfarrukh/awsome-cloud-resource/use-cases/etl-pipelines-on-gcp/readme.md

-Sure, here is an ETL industry level use-case problem and its cloud solution on GCP:

 **Industry Level Use-Case Problem:**

 A large retail company collects vast amounts of data from various sources, including customer transactions, point-of-sale systems, social media, and online reviews.
 The company wants to consolidate this data into a centralized data warehouse to analyze customer behavior, identify trends, and improve its marketing and sales strategies.
 However, the company's current data infrastructure is struggling to handle the volume and complexity of the data, and it is difficult to access and analyze the data in a timely manner.